noris-network/nEC-terraform-sample-setup/README.md

 This also needs to have AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY exported on the console.

-# Using OpenTufo / Terraform
+# Using OpenTofu / Terraform

 ## Export Environment vars